AnantaCoder/valentines/README.md

-# Testing of diffrent hosting platforms for the database and a bsckend
+# Project Objective ->  Testing of diffrent hosting platforms for the database and a backend.